lrusso/ArduDrone/README.md

 * The App connects to the Arduino board using a Bluetooth connection.

-* The App sends and receives Strings to handle the board events.
+* The App sends and receives Strings to the board in order to handle the events.

 ## About the Sketch